KimaruThagna/Django-ICO/README.md

 ```

  This approach closely mimics the problem statement in the document but without the price groups.
-The compromise made was the simplicity of a round robin solution in favor of the computational expense (execution and memory)that would be incurred in:
+The compromise made was the simplicity of a round robin solution in favor of the computational expense (execution time and memory)that would be incurred in:
-1. Identifying price groups and collecting them as a list of lists of dictionaries
+1. Identifying price groups and collecting them as a list(final data structure) of lists(price groups) of dictionaries(bid records)
 2. sorting price groups(lists of dictionaries) by date and sorting the list of lists of dictionaries by price. ie, the higher price group comes first.
 3. Looping through price groups, assigning tokens, checking for number of tokens requested and `popping` the bid record if token request is fulfilled until the treasury is depleted or all bids are fulfilled.